lhbikos/ReC_Psychometrics/docs/02-QuestCon.md

 The focus of this chapter is on the technical issues of constructing a survey.
 I found this lesson to be more of a struggle to prepare than I expected.
 Why?
 There is a great deal of lore about what increases response rates and participation.
 Yet, research over the years, has both supported, contradicted, or not addressed these claims.
 One example is where to include "sensitive items."
 Historically, textbook authors have recommended that these should come last so that respondents would be engaged in the process and be more willing to complete the survey [@krathwohl_methods_2009; @rowley_designing_2014].
 Yet, research has shown that this has not held up in employee groups [@roberson_questionnaire_1990] nor among members of the National Association of Social Workers [@robert_g._green_should_2000].

 Given these contradictions, this lecture starts with the overall structure of a survey.
 The core of the lecture focuses on recent, evidence-based support for item-level decisions.
 I briefly discuss construct-specific guidance and discuss specific considerations for the on-line environment.
 I then close by addressing some of the decisions that I routinely make in survey construction and provide my rationale for why.
 Because this lesson occurs at the beginning of a text on psychometrics -- this "skips over and around" reliability and validity.
-These important issues will be addressed in subsequent clessons.
+These important issues will be addressed in subsequent lessons.

 ## Navigating this Lesson

 There is just under one hour of lecture.

 While the majority of R objects and data you will need are created within the R script that sources the chapter, there are a few resources that cannot be created from within the R framework.
 Additionally, sometimes links fail.
-All original materials are provided at the [Github site](https://github.com/lhbikos/ReC_Psychometrics) that hosts the book.
+All original materials are provided at the [GitHub site](https://github.com/lhbikos/ReC_Psychometrics) that hosts the book.
 More detailed guidelines for ways to access all these materials are provided in the OER's [introduction](#ReCintro)

 ### Learning Objectives